New Commercial Amiga 500 Game Released - Slashdot

 Its not news....

+It's an interesting time for Amiga (and C64) developers.
+Back in the day, pre-internet you had to rely on books and, if you were lucky, text files posted on BBS systems to learn about the system.
+If you owned a disassembler or monitor cart you might be able to look at other people's code and figure out how it worked.

+Now not only is all that knowledge online and searchable, but you have extremely goo

-Quite a few commercial games actually (Score:1)
+Quite a few commercial games actually (Score:2, Informative)

 There have been quite a few commercial titles for the Amiga in the last few years actually, shipped on floppy disks in a fancy box with user manual just like back in the day.